 Lifestyle and home remedies

-Prevention of anal itching mainly involves washing properly, keeping the area clean, cool and dry, and avoiding irritants.
-If you already have anal itching, try these self-care measures:
+Prevention of anal itching mainly involves a careful washing routine that keeps the area clean, cool and dry, while avoiding irritating the skin.

 - Don't scratch.
-Scratching further irritates your skin and leads to persistent inflammation.
-You may find some relief by applying a cold compress to the area or taking a lukewarm bath.
-Trim your nails short and wear cotton gloves while you're sleeping to help prevent scratching.
+Scratching provides only short-term relief from itchy skin.
+It further irritates your skin.
+You may find some relief by applying a moist, room-temperature compress to the area or taking a lukewarm oatmeal bath.
+Trim your nails short and wear cotton gloves to bed to prevent scratching while you're sleeping.

-- Wear cotton underwear and loose clothing.
+- Wear white cotton underwear that doesn't bind.
 This helps keep the area dry.
-Avoid wearing pantyhose and other tightfitting garments because these can trap moisture.
+Avoid wearing pantyhose and other tight-fitting garments because these can trap moisture.

 Preparing for your appointment

-Often you won't need to see a doctor about anal itching.
-If the itching persists even after taking self-care measures, bring it up with your primary care doctor.
-He or she may refer you to a skin specialist (dermatologist) or a doctor who specializes in treating rectal and anal problems (proctologist).
+Most people won't need to see a health care provider about anal itching.
+But if the itching doesn't stop even after taking self-care measures, seek help.
+Your care provider may refer you to a skin doctor called a dermatologist, or to a doctor who specializes in treating rectal and anal problems.
+This type of doctor is called a proctologist.

 Here's some information to help you get ready for your appointment.